danzin/image-app/README.md

     - Routing Architecture:
 ![image](https://github.com/user-attachments/assets/be1da114-3c9e-4eb1-b5d6-433338267a9b)

-- **Real-Time Functionality:**
+### Real-Time Functionality
   - **WebSockets with Socket.io:** Secure, token-based WebSocket server for instant notifications.
   - **Personalized Feeds:** Logged in users are served custom feed according to their interactions with images and other users.
+New users are exposed to the new and trending feeds first.
   - **Redis caching: The app uses a partitioned user feed caching strategy.
 Parts of the user feed are cached and invalidated when certain actions are taken by the user or other users.
 User cache invalidation only applies for certain actions and only the relevant users' cache is enriched/invalidated depending on the action.**

-- **CQRS**: **Currently working on gradually switching from the classic modular architecture to CQRS.**
+### CQRS: Working on gradually switching from the classic modular architecture to CQRS
   - Command, Query and Event buses are implemented and fully functional.
   - The Event bus supports transactions. `queueTransactional`, `flushTransactionalQueue` and `clearTransactionalQueue` make it easy to integrate within the UnitOfWork pattern and other operations utilizing transactions.
   - Some methods from the service layer are already obsolete and replaced by their corresponding commands and queries.
   - In order to have a gradual and seamless shift in architectures, and to make sure nothing breaks, the old functionality remains registered inside the Dependency Injection container, alongside the most recent Commands, Queries and Buses.

-- **API Gateway:** **Serves as a dedicated layer within the internal network focused solely on managing API traffic before it hits the final backend service**
-  - **Rate Limiting:**  Applies rate limiting (express-rate-limit).
-This logic lives within the gateway service.
-This ensures requests are limited before they even reach the core backend logic.
-  - **Centralized Logging (API Focus):** It provides specific logging points (onProxyReq, onProxyRes, onError) focused on the API request lifecycle as it passes between the frontend proxy and the backend service.
-  - **Decoupling & Routing Hub (Future Microservices):** Crucially, this gateway is perfectly positioned for when I break down the monolith (backend service) into microservices.

-- **Modular Backend Architecture:**
+### Modular Backend Architecture
   - **Domain Models:** Models for images, tags, users, userActions, userPreferences, follows, and likes.
   - **Repositories:** A base repository abstract class extended by model-specific repositories.
   - **Service Layer & Controllers:** Clean separation of business logic from API request handling.